Posts by Todd Krohne

 The point is this: think about each person to whom you are soliciting.
 If someone falls into the category of receiving a more general email, that is fine.
 But if you come across someone who for whatever reason prompts your mind (or heart) to pause and suggest you send a personalized correspondence, follow your instincts and go that route.
 If you need help writing your letter, check out our advice and templates.
 The extra minute it will take to send them a personal solicitation may just turn out to be your biggest donor because of the attention and care you showed them.
 The money they give is worth your investment of time.

-Todd is formerly the Director of Development for the Greater New England Chapter of the National Multiple Sclerosis Society.
+Todd, formerly the Director of Development for the Greater New England Chapter of the National Multiple Sclerosis Society, is now the the Regional Director of FAS Capital Giving at Harvard University.
 In addition to reading his blog posts, you can also find Todd on Twitter.

 Ideas for workplace fundraising

-Written by Todd on February 16, 2011 at 11:39 am
+Written by on Feb 16, 2011

 For those who read my first blog post on the subject, you'll know that I am trying to uncover a little information and guidance about how to solicit donations from colleagues at my new job.